-- 25 The space missions Parker Solar Probe and Solar Orbiter to explore the inner heliosphere and close vicinity of the Sun carry antennas experiments that respond to dust impacts onto the spacecraft.
-Parker Solar Probe (Parker Probe) is a NASA mission that was launched in August 2018 and that studies the vicinity of the Sun at closest distance ~ 10 solar radii near the solar equator.
-The mission payload includes the electric and magnetic fields instrument suite FIELDS (Bale et al. 2016).
-Solar Orbiter is an ESA mission with a launch planned in 2020 (Mueller and al., 2019). - It will study the vicinity of the Sun as close as 0.3 AU and at maximum 35° inclination from the Solar equatorial plane includes the Radio and Plasma Waves (RPW) experiment (Maksimovic et al., 2019).
-Dust impacts are

-1Department of Physics and Technology, UiT The Arctic University of Norway, 9037, Tromsø, Norway observed with electric antennas for field measurements since the 1980s beginning with the Voyager mission (cf. Gurnett et al., 1997, Meyer-Vernet, 2001).
+The space missions Parker Solar Probe and Solar Orbiter to explore the inner heliosphere and close vicinity of the Sun carry antenna experiments that respond to dust impacts on the spacecraft.
+Parker Solar Probe (Parker Probe) is a NASA mission that was launched in August 2018 and collects data in the vicinity of the Sun, $\sim 10$ solar radii from the solar equator at the closest distance.
+The mission payload includes the electric and magnetic field instrument suite FIELDS (Bale et al., 2016).
+Solar Orbiter is an ESA mission with a launch planned in 2020 (Mueller and al., 2019).
+It will study the vicinity of the Sun as close as 0.3 AU and at maximum 35° inclination from the solar equatorial plane and includes the Radio and Plasma Waves (RPW) experiment (Maksimovic et al., 2019).
+Dust impacts are observed with electric antennas for field measurements since the 1980s, beginning with the Voyager mission (see Gurnett et al., 1997b, Meyer-Vernet, 2001).
 The method was recently used with a number of space missions to derive dust fluxes.
-While antenna measurements do not replace those of dedicated dust detectors, they are interesting because many space missions carry electric field instruments than carry dedicated dust detectors.
-In addition, antenna measurements can observe lower dust fluxes because of their large collecting area of the whole spacecraft in comparison to the small collecting area of dust detectors.
-A limitation of the antenna measurements is that they do not provide information on dust composition and only limited information, if at all, on impact direction and dust mass.
-These derived values are highly uncertain (Meyer-Vernet et al. 2009, Zaslavski et al. 2012, Malaspina et al. 2015).
+While antenna measurements do not replace those of dedicated dust detectors, they are interesting because many space missions carry electric field instruments.
+In addition, antenna measurements can observe lower dust fluxes because of their large collecting area of the whole spacecraft in comparison to the 1122 small collecting area of dust detectors.
+A limitation of the antenna measurements is that they do not provide information on dust composition and only limited information, if any, on impact direction and dust mass.
+These derived values are highly uncertain (Meyer-Vernet et al., 2009; Zaslavsky et al., 2012; Malaspina et al., 2015).
 The relationship between dust impacts and the signals they produce in electric field instruments has also been considered in new instrument development and laboratory measurements.